Europe's coronavirus export bans raise concern over insulin supplies

 "We see products outside the scope of COVID-19 on these lists.
 They should not include products such as insulin," Martin FitzGerald, deputy director of the European Healthcare Distribution Association told Reuters.
 "This is not acceptable and pose risks of shortages."

-Diabetes patients are usually prescribed insulin for one month, but prescriptions have been extended to three months in some European states, further spiking demand, FitzGerald said.
-Insulin cannot currently be exported from a dozen countries, including France, Britain and Portugal, according to national listings reviewed by Reuters.
-Some states, including Poland and the Czech Republic, were banning its export before the coronavirus crisis because of local shortages.
+Diabetes patients have usually prescribed insulin for one month, but prescriptions have been extended to three months in some European states, further spiking demand, FitzGerald said.
+Some exports of insulin are currently banned in a dozen countries, including France, Britain and Portugal, according to national listings reviewed by Reuters.
+Some states, including Poland and the Czech Republic, were restricting its export before the coronavirus crisis because of local shortages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)